Giom-V/magic-mirror/README.md

 This repository is a demonstration of what can be built with the Gemini Live API and the genmedia (e.g., Veo, Lyria, Imagen) models from the Gemini family.
 It is based on the [react-based starter app](https://github.com/google-gemini/live-api-web-console) and transforms it into an interactive, voice-controlled "Magic Mirror".

+## Try it (until the end of the devfest season)

+www.goo.gle/devfest-magic-mirror

 ## How to Run

 To get started, you'll need a free Gemini API key.